 Before you send a text, make sure you ask: What is the goal of this text and what do I want from the recipient?
 For example, if you want a client to confirm an upcoming appointment, make sure you tell them how to confirm.
 It might seem like common sense, but it’s important to be as clear as possible every time.

-Try Zipwhip’s texting service free for 14 days, and start improving your communication.
+Try Zipwhip’s texting service today with a free trial and start improving your communication.